Infocaster/Alphabetfolders/README.md

 You'll never need to search for your content again!
 Especially awesome when you have a lot of content.

 ## Requirements
-The Alphabetfolders package is made for Umbraco v8, V9 and V10.
+The Alphabetfolders package is made for Umbraco v8, V9, V10 and v11.
-Version 3+ is made for Umbraco V8, version V9.x is made for Umbraco 9 and V10.x is made for Umbraco 10.
+Version 3+ is made for Umbraco V8, version V9.x is made for Umbraco 9, V10.x is made for Umbraco 10 and v11.x is made for Umbraco 11.

 ## Getting Started
 This package is available via NuGet.
 Visit [the AlphabetFolders package on NuGet](https://www.nuget.org/packages/Infocaster.Umbraco.AlphabetFolders/) for instructions on how to install this package in your website.